 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Poindexter, Poingdester, Poingdestre, Puddister and many more.

 Early Notables of the Pointdexter family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Pointdexter Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Jean Poingdestre (1609-1691), a Jersey native who was a supporter of the Royalists in the English Civil War and later became Lieutenant Bailiff of Jersey.
+He was a writer on the laws and history of...
+Another 42 words (3 lines of text) are included under the topic Early Pointdexter Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pointdexter family to the New World and Oceana

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England